 - Self-help support groups such as Sex Addicts Anonymous (SAA) and Sex and Love Addicts Anonymous (SLAA).
 Please note that these groups are not run by professionals

 As sex addiction is one of the lesser talked about addictions, finding and accessing the correct treatment can be difficult.
 The first step in overcoming any addiction is admitting that you need help.
 If you are unsure of which treatment option would work best for you please call us for confidential advice.
 We guarantee you absolute discretion.

 Rehab for sex addiction

 You may think that paying for rehab for sex addiction is a drastic step, but is it?
 Considering the damage a sex addiction can cause to your mental health and the destruction it brings to relationships, rehab can be a worthwhile investment and a turning point in overcoming addiction.

-Rehab Today by PCP Rehab Today treat all manner of addictions including sex addiction.
+Our rehab centres treat all manner of addictions including sex addiction.
 We pride ourselves on our ethical approach and affordability.

 - Professional psychiatric assessment

 - 24/7 care and support from qualifies counsellors, nurses and support workers

 - Integrated therapy